 Because He was loving them.

-We are the People of the Cross who take seriously enough the commandment of the Last Supper to love one another — that we invite someone to our table from the other side of the fence.
+We are the People of the Cross who take seriously enough the Maundy Thursday commandment to actually love one another that we invite someone to our table from the other side of the fence.

-We are the People of the Cross who instead of waging attack on the implicit issues of another’s faith life — spend our lives openly encouraging an explicit faith in the living Christ.
-We are God’s people who really believe the Bible, that “The Lord knows those who are His” (2 Tim.
-2:19), and we could be the ones who stop judging and simply make our lives about the joy-filled proclamation of knowing Him and making Him known.
+Because we are the People of the Cross who instead of waging attack on the implicit issues of another’s faith life — spend our lives openly encouraging an explicit faith in the living Christ.

 We could be the ones in Christ who are done with fearing guilt by association and ready to live grace by association.

-Why be afraid of guilt by association – when if we don’t associate beyond the walls, no one will ever come to know the wonders of His grace?
+Why be afraid of guilt by association – because if we don’t associate beyond the walls, how will anyone ever come to know the wonders of His grace?